tlswg/tls13-spec/draft-ietf-tls-tls13.md

 complete picture is that ECDH is employed with a non-trivial KDF because TLS does not directly use the premaster secret for anything other than for computing the master secret.)

+## Update Protocol

+TLS supports an Update protocol which allows endpoints to update the cryptographic state of the connection after the handshake has been completed.
+The Update protocol can currently be used for the following tasks:

+- Refreshing cryptographic keying material.

+- Establishing a shared key which can be used to resume future sessions.

+In versions of TLS prior to TLS 1.3, these functions were part of the handshake and/or required renegotiation.
+In TLS 1.3 they have been moved into a separate subprotocol.
+Future versions of this specification may add new functions to the Update protocol.

+### General Update Protocol Behavior

+In general, Update messages have the following structure:

+       enum { rekey(1), ack(2),  authentication(3), (255) } UpdateType;

+       struct {
+           UpdateType msg_type;       /* update type */
+           uint24 length;             /* bytes in message */

+           switch (msg_type) {
+             case ack:
+               UpdateAck ack;

+             case rekey:
+               UpdateRekey rekey;

+             /* This structure may be extended */
+           }
+        } Update;

+Whenever a site sends an Update message, it updates its own master secret as follows:

+      X_master_secret_{i+1} = PRF(X_master_secret_i, "master_secret_update",
+                                  Update_message)

+This new master secret is used to generate traffic keys for subsequent records that it sends.
+Similarly, when a site receives an Update message, it updates its view of the peer's master secret and uses that for new traffic that it receives from the peer.
+The previous master secret MUST be discarded. [[TODO: DTLS?]]

+### ACK

+When an implementation receives an Update of type other than "ack", it MUST immediately generate an Update message of type ack to respond to it in response.

+Structure of this message:

+       enum { ignored(0), understood(1) (255)} UpdateComprehension;

+       struct {
+           UpdateComprehension comprehension;
+           opaque digest<0..255>;  /* Based on the PRF */
+       } UpdateAck;

+comprehension
+: If the implementation recognized and processed the Update being responded to, it SHALL set this value to "understood".
+Otherwise, it SHALL set it to "ignored".

+digest
+: Hash() of the Update message being responded to, including the type and length bytes.
+{:br}

+The "comprehension" field indicates whether the responder processed the Update or not.
+However, in either case, the ACK MUST be generated rather than ignored.

+### Rekey

+An Update message of type "rekey" is used to refresh the keying material for a connection.
+Because Update messages MUST be acknowledged, sending an UpdateRekey causes the keying material to be refreshed in both directions.

+Structure of this message:

+       struct {
+           Random random;
+       } UpdateRekey;

+random
+: A random value as defined in {{client-hello}}.
+{:br}

+Two common reasons for sending rekey updates are:

+- Too much traffic has been encrypted with the same key, for instance because the AEAD explicit nonce space is potentially exhausted.

+- Providing protection for already sent traffic against system compromise.
+  Because master_secret_X_{i+1} is generated from master_secret_X_i
+  by a one-way function, once an Update has occurred and the old master secret has been destroyed, compromise of the endpoint does not threaten old traffic.

+An implementation MAY send an UpdateRekey at any time after the handshake completes.

 #  Mandatory Cipher Suites